Multi-Unit Spectroscopic Explorer: Adaptive optics interface

 Neptune from the VLT with MUSE/GALACSI Narrow Field Mode adaptive optics.

 In order to achieve the required boost in spatial resolution across the celestial sphere, MUSE makes use of the GALACSI interface which is part of the Adaptive Optics Facility on UT4 at VLT.
 All the adaptive optics (AO) components are all mounted in the Nasmyth derotator and a metrology system is used to ensure alignment of the AO system with MUSE.
 This is needed since MUSE is located on the Nasmyth platform.

 Armed with the AO system, it is expected that MUSE will achieve a median spatial resolution of 0.46 arcseconds, or ~3 kpc at a redshift >3, across the 1'x1' field-of-view of the wide-field mode.
 In the narrow-field mode, the spatial resolution should reach 0.042 arcseconds at 750 nm, corresponding to ~3 pc resolution at the distance of Virgo Cluster of galaxies.

 Data rates and management

 Each exposure with MUSE will return a datafile with data from the 24 IFUs at 35 MB each - thus the total size of the raw datafile is 0.84 GB.
 After data reduction this will expand to a total of 3.2 GB per exposure as the data are translated into floating point values and an error estimate cube is produced.
 This means that observations that rely on many short exposures can produce very large datasets - easily producing 100 GB per night of fairly complex data.

 Operation and results

 Deep observations made with the MUSE spectrograph.

+ESO maintains a listing of published scientific papers that involve MUSE on their website.